govindkalawate/Go_Marble/README.md

 ### Implementation Steps
 - Set up a Redis server (either locally or using a managed service).
-- Integrate Redis into the Flask application using a library like `Flask-Caching`.
+- Integrate Redis into the FastAPI application using a library like `aioredis` or `fastapi-cache`.
 - Implement caching logic to store and retrieve data from Redis based on specific keys.

 ## 2. Rate Limiting